Publishing with OMERO

-Both OMERO.insight and OMERO.web also provide access to scripts that produce basic figures and movies from images on the OMERO server.
+Both OMERO.insight and OMERO.web provide access to scripts that produce basic figures and movies from images on the OMERO server.
+For the best figure-making functionality, you should ask your OMERO server administrator to install the OMERO.figure web app from PyPI

 OMERO also offers a facility that allows public access to specified data on the server, provided this has been enabled by your OMERO server administrator.
 These are all described below.